cssartori/image-dehazing/README.md

 ## About ##

-This project was developed as a Final Project for the "INF01050 - Computational Photography" class, 2016, at UFRGS.
+This project was developed as a Final Project for the "INF01050 - Computational Photography" class, 2016, at UFRGS by [Carlo S. Sartori](https://github.com/cssartori/image-dehazing).

+Migrated to Python 3 and enhanced by Philip Kahn